-The majority of the feedstocks processed at the facility have relatively low moisture content.
+The majority of the feedstocks processed at the facility have relatively low moisture content and generally require the application of liquids to maintain optimal composting conditions.
 The site is adequately graded and paved to minimize ponding of water that could lead to odors.
+Moisture management may also be controlled via sensors, and feedstock piles will be processed and introduced into the composting process as quickly as possible to limit the potential for odors.